axibase/atsd/rule-engine/functions-utility.md

 Retrieves a map ordered by ascending datetime of included samples.
 Each sample is an object with two fields: command time and a numeric value.
 Time is a [`DateTime`](./object-datetime.md#datetime-object) object.

-Samples returned based on the value of `limit` argument
+Returns a variable number of samples based on the value of the `limit` argument:

 * Zero or omitted: All samples.
 * Positive: Up to the specified number of samples from **start**, earliest samples first.